 Carve the sides lengthwise along the pit, score each “cheek,” and turn inside out.
 Scrape off cubes with a spoon.

-Green Fruits: Lower Cholesterol and Improved Healing
+Green Fruits: Lowering Cholesterol and Supporting Healing

 Green fruits such as kiwis, avocados, and green apples contain chlorophyll, a powerful nutrient that helps lower cholesterol levels and supports overall healing.
 Green fruits are also fantastic for organ health, aiding in detoxification and cell repair.